4,996 Shares in Xilinx, Inc. (NASDAQ:XLNX) Purchased by Tompkins Financial Corp

 Tompkins Financial Corp acquired a new position in Xilinx, Inc. (NASDAQ:XLNX) during the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The institutional investor acquired 4,996 shares of the programmable devices maker’s stock, valued at approximately $389,000.

-A number of other institutional investors have also recently bought and sold shares of the stock.
-O Shaughnessy Asset Management LLC raised its position in Xilinx by 20.9% in the 3rd quarter.
-O Shaughnessy Asset Management LLC now owns 504 shares of the programmable devices maker’s stock worth $53,000 after purchasing an additional 87 shares during the period.
-Resonant Capital Advisors LLC raised its position in Xilinx by 0.8% in the 4th quarter.
-Resonant Capital Advisors LLC now owns 12,735 shares of the programmable devices maker’s stock worth $1,805,000 after purchasing an additional 100 shares during the period.
-Advisor Partners LLC raised its position in Xilinx by 1.5% in the 3rd quarter.
-Advisor Partners LLC now owns 7,744 shares of the programmable devices maker’s stock worth $807,000 after purchasing an additional 112 shares during the period.
-Argent Trust Co raised its position in Xilinx by 0.8% in the 4th quarter.
-Argent Trust Co now owns 14,529 shares of the programmable devices maker’s stock worth $2,060,000 after purchasing an additional 113 shares during the period.
-Finally, Fulton Bank N.A. raised its position in Xilinx by 5.3% in the 4th quarter.
-Fulton Bank N.A. now owns 2,319 shares of the programmable devices maker’s stock worth $329,000 after purchasing an additional 117 shares during the period.
+Other institutional investors have also recently bought and sold shares of the company.
+O Shaughnessy Asset Management LLC grew its stake in Xilinx by 20.9% in the 3rd quarter.
+O Shaughnessy Asset Management LLC now owns 504 shares of the programmable devices maker’s stock worth $53,000 after acquiring an additional 87 shares in the last quarter.
+Resonant Capital Advisors LLC grew its stake in Xilinx by 0.8% in the 4th quarter.
+Resonant Capital Advisors LLC now owns 12,735 shares of the programmable devices maker’s stock worth $1,805,000 after acquiring an additional 100 shares in the last quarter.
+Advisor Partners LLC grew its stake in Xilinx by 1.5% in the 3rd quarter.
+Advisor Partners LLC now owns 7,744 shares of the programmable devices maker’s stock worth $807,000 after acquiring an additional 112 shares in the last quarter.
+Argent Trust Co grew its stake in Xilinx by 0.8% in the 4th quarter.
+Argent Trust Co now owns 14,529 shares of the programmable devices maker’s stock worth $2,060,000 after acquiring an additional 113 shares in the last quarter.
+Finally, Fulton Bank N.A. grew its stake in Xilinx by 5.3% in the 4th quarter.
+Fulton Bank N.A. now owns 2,319 shares of the programmable devices maker’s stock worth $329,000 after acquiring an additional 117 shares in the last quarter.
 84.50% of the stock is currently owned by institutional investors.

+A number of equities analysts have commented on XLNX shares.
+Argus downgraded shares of Xilinx from a “buy” rating to a “hold” rating in a research note on Friday, January 29th.
+Mizuho increased their price objective on shares of Xilinx from $112.00 to $150.00 and gave the company a “neutral” rating in a research note on Monday, December 28th.
+Cowen increased their price objective on shares of Xilinx from $120.00 to $153.00 and gave the company a “market perform” rating in a research note on Thursday, January 28th.
+Finally, Deutsche Bank Aktiengesellschaft increased their price objective on shares of Xilinx from $143.00 to $155.00 and gave the company a “hold” rating in a research note on Thursday, December 17th.
+One analyst has rated the stock with a sell rating, fifteen have issued a hold rating and four have issued a buy rating to the company’s stock.
+The company currently has a consensus rating of “Hold” and an average price target of $119.94.

+Xilinx (NASDAQ:XLNX) last posted its quarterly earnings results on Wednesday, January 27th.
+The programmable devices maker reported $0.78 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.69 by $0.09.
+The business had revenue of $803.40 million during the quarter, compared to analysts’ expectations of $776.28 million.
+Xilinx had a net margin of 21.22% and a return on equity of 30.66%.
+The business’s quarterly revenue was up 11.0% on a year-over-year basis.
+During the same quarter last year, the company posted $0.68 earnings per share.
+As a group, analysts expect that Xilinx, Inc. will post 2.91 EPS for the current year.

-In other Xilinx news, VP Sumeet Gagneja sold 850 shares of the firm’s stock in a transaction on Thursday, February 11th.
-The shares were sold at an average price of $143.61, for a total value of $122,068.50.
+In related news, VP Sumeet Gagneja sold 850 shares of the firm’s stock in a transaction on Thursday, February 11th.
+The shares were sold at an average price of $143.61, for a total transaction of $122,068.50.
 Following the completion of the transaction, the vice president now owns 1,287 shares of the company’s stock, valued at $184,826.07.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
 Also, EVP William Christopher Madden sold 5,400 shares of the firm’s stock in a transaction on Tuesday, February 9th.
 The stock was sold at an average price of $141.34, for a total transaction of $763,236.00.
-Following the completion of the transaction, the executive vice president now directly owns 8,988 shares of the company’s stock, valued at approximately $1,270,363.92.
+Following the transaction, the executive vice president now directly owns 8,988 shares of the company’s stock, valued at approximately $1,270,363.92.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.20% of the company’s stock.
+Company insiders own 0.20% of the company’s stock.

-A number of equities analysts have commented on XLNX shares.
-Mizuho upped their target price on shares of Xilinx from $112.00 to $150.00 and gave the stock a “neutral” rating in a research note on Monday, December 28th.
-Cowen upped their target price on shares of Xilinx from $120.00 to $153.00 and gave the stock a “market perform” rating in a research note on Thursday, January 28th.
-Deutsche Bank Aktiengesellschaft upped their target price on shares of Xilinx from $143.00 to $155.00 and gave the stock a “hold” rating in a research note on Thursday, December 17th.
-Finally, Argus downgraded shares of Xilinx from a “buy” rating to a “hold” rating in a research note on Friday, January 29th.
-One equities research analyst has rated the stock with a sell rating, fifteen have issued a hold rating and four have assigned a buy rating to the stock.
-The stock has a consensus rating of “Hold” and an average price target of $119.94.

 Xilinx, Inc designs and develops programmable devices and associated technologies worldwide.
 The company offers integrated circuits (ICs) in the form of programmable logic devices (PLDs), such as programmable system on chips, and three dimensional ICs; adaptive compute acceleration platform; software design tools to program the PLDs; software development environments and embedded platforms; targeted reference designs; printed circuit boards; and intellectual property (IP) core licenses covering Ethernet, memory controllers, Interlaken, and peripheral component interconnect express interfaces, as well as domain-specific IP in the areas of embedded, digital signal processing and connectivity, and market-specific IP cores.